diggydude/bolthole-bbs/README.md

 **Acknowledgements:**

-Many thanks to Mister Obvious for inspiring this project, providing numerous ideas and suggestions, and reminding me what made the 1990s Web so damned much fun!
+Many thanks to Mister Obvious for inspiring this project, providing numerous ideas and suggestions, and for reminding me what made the 1990s Web so damned much fun!

 http://sectual.com